 The movie Coraline deals with good vs evil, resisting temptation and addiction.

 *Spoiler Alert* See the movie and read the rest.
-It is on Netflix right now.

 The intro shows a Being made of sewing needles making a doll.
 This Being represents evil, but we do not find this out until the end of the movie when the other-mother transforms into it.
 At first, the soothing music of the mechanical lullaby distracts us into thinking this Being is well intentioned.